 AS stated the web project is due to become live by the end of April (30th).
 Since the last meetings, there has been major progress across the project areas.

 Information and architecture: AS informed colleagues the proposed site structure as shown in the last meeting (11 September) will be going ahead.
 There have been further meetings with international, undergraduate/postgraduate recruitment and widening participation which have supported this plan.
+This project stream is being undertaken by SRMS.

 Design: The company, Absolute Media, will be designing the site structure of the new cooperate website.
 AS informed colleagues, at the Marketing Network events (14 / 20 November), ideas will be shared.
 AS highlighted that at some point, Schools will need to incorporate the new design to match with the corporate site.
 The team are looking to produce new style guidelines and will be agreeing on a general direction for this.